 Solution #3 (Poor)

 Commercially available Li-Ion battery bank with USB input and output connected to a 7 Watt Rollable Solar Panel (R-7) using a 1A USB 12V Adapter (RA-14).
-In this case, the RA-14 acts as a charge controller and drops the panel’s voltage to 5V instead of the power point at 15V, so the panel is only able to produce a maximum of 30% of its potential power.
+In this case, the RA-14 acts as a charge controller and drops the panel’s voltage to 5V instead of the power point at 15V, so the panel can only produce a maximum of 30% of its potential power.
 Then there is further loss through the RA-14, which operates at about 80% power transfer efficiency.
-Finally, there is a loss in the USB charge electronics on the battery bank as well.
+Finally, there is a loss in the USB charge electronics on the battery bank.
 Typical battery bank USB charge electronics are 75-85% efficient.
 So, the system is about 20% efficient compared to 90% efficiency for the LightSaver Line.